matcom/autoexam/README.md

 apt-get install texlive texlive-lang-spanish python-opencv \
 python-jinja2 python-qrcode python-zbar python-alsaaudio python-flask
 ```

+You should also install `poppler-utils` as a temporary development dependency.

 The recommended way to use Autoexam is installing it globally into your system.
 You can use the provided `install.sh` script for this.